-As Head of Growth APJ, Michael’s role is to lead the SecureAuth regional operations.
-His focus is the continued growth of SecureAuth as a leading cyber security company, supporting both public and private sectors.
+As Commercial Director, Michael’s role focuses on the continued growth and evolution of Daltrey as a leading cyber security company, supporting both public and private sectors.

 Across the past 25 years Michael has gained experiences in leading operations across both local and international markets.
 Michael is a firm believer in the notion ‘people by from people’ and he holds this value central to all he does.
 Recently, also taking on a voluntary role inside AustCyber’s NSW Node to assist in mentoring aspirational students in ways to enter the cyber sector.

 Away from the daily excitement of being a leader within the Australian Cyber Industry you will find Michael spending time with his young family on the NSW Central Coast or pounding the pavement as he is back in training for his second marathon.

 Shane is currently Executive Manager of Strategy for CSIRO’s Health and Biosecurity business unit.
 Prior to this, Shane was a Manager within CSIRO Futures, the strategic advisory arm of CSIRO.